Back to Documentation

 Buyer Signs USDC Transfer

-The buyer's x402 client reads the payment requirement, signs a USDC transfer on Base L2 (chain ID 8453) using its Coinbase AgentKit wallet, and obtains a signed payment proof string.
+The buyer's x402 client would read the payment requirement, sign a USDC transfer on Base L2 (chain ID 8453), and obtain a signed payment proof string.

 4